 Marco Macelli: he makes documentaries his travels, speaks very clearly and takes amazing shots.

 Il Goloso Mangiar Sano: a channel about healthy cooking and plenty of healthy recipes.
-Good for you diet and your Italian.
+Good for your diet and your Italian.

 YouTubers for advanced students